Now defunct, what did BT Tradespace offer small businesses and where should they go for free and low-cost marketing?

 BT Tradespace ceased to exist in November 2013.
 It was an online community created by BT Plc that gave small businesses and individual sellers an online presence.

 Businesses looking to create a free or low-cost online presence now commonly use Facebook, YouTube, Pinterest, LinkedIn, Google+ and Twitter.
 Startups has a number of articles on how to create a business profile on such sites, including:

-- Facebook for business: The low-cost marketing strategy?
+- Facebook for business